josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 {/key}
 ```

 Either way will work just the same.
 It's just a matter of preference.
-The important part is making `pathname` a reactive declaration, if you choose to destructure that property.
+The important part is making `pathname` a reactive declaration, using Svelte's `$:` operator, if you choose to destructure that property.

-Or, skip it and just use `data.pathname` like that, without declaring a new variable at all.
+Or, skip it and just use `data.pathname` as-is, without declaring a new variable at all.
 Totally up to you.

 ## Assembling the pieces